 Editor’s Note: If you’re researching outdoor security cameras, then you’re probably interested in keeping your property safe.
 Don’t just settle for a camera.
 Get enhanced security with one of the best outdoor home security systems for your entire property.

 Pro Tip: Lorex is always running deals on their huge product lineup.
 Before you make your choice, make sure you check out the “Deals” section of their website.
-Their clearance section is up to 50 percent off!
+Their clearance section offers up to 50 percent off on certified refurbished items.

 Pros & Cons: